 You can find the Michelin guide’s other suggestions here.

-One of the best things during a holiday is brunch at the weekend.
+One of our favourite things is to have a great brunch at the weekend.
 We have selected some of the best Milan has to offer divided by area.
 Prices are € – €15-20, €€ – 20-40, €€€ – 40-60.
 One of the peculiarities of brunch places in Milan is a rotation system so you won’t be able to hang out for the entire duration, it is necessary to book if you want to be sure to get a table (we have included their phone numbers).

 We would love to hear from you so if you feel like sharing your opinion about the brunch places on our list or know a place you’d like to recommend then use our form here.